atbcb/ICTTestingBaseline/docs/9ColorContrast.md

 #### Test Procedure
 ##### Selector
-Select all text AND images of text with:
+Select all text AND images of text that meet the following criteria:
+* The text or image of text is NOT part of an inactive user interface component
+* The text or image of text is NOT pure decoration
+* The text or image of text IS visible to anyone
+* The text or image of text is NOT part of a picture that contains significant other visual content
+* The  text or image of text is NOT part of a logo or brand name

+AND

-* Rendered font size of at least 18 point (23.94 pixels) OR
+* Rendered font size of at least 18 point (23.94 pixels) (PLACEHOLDER - Use text size tool to determine font size)

+OR

 * Rendered font size of at least 14 point (18.62 pixels) AND bold (at least 700 font weight)

 ##### Test Cases
 ###### Test Case Mode